puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.txt

 	//Now, we can make Aruco and install it to your machine sudo make install

-	//If your system library does not include the <gl.h> file from the OpenGL library, the make install process will be failed.
-	//You need to download my attached gl.h file and save it under /usr/include directory.

-        //This should now build Aruco into your build directory and /usr/include directory
+	Notice: If your system library does not include the <gl.h> file from the OpenGL library, the make install process will be failed.
+You need to download my attached gl.h file and save it under /usr/include directory.
+Don't forget to run 'cmake ..' command and  'sudo make install' command again.
+This should now build Aruco into your build directory and /usr/include directory

 Work consulted: http://tilomitra.com/opencv-on-mac-osx/